Special counsel got a search warrant for Twitter to turn over info on Trump’s account, documents say

 The warrant ordered Twitter to provide the records by Jan.
 27. A judge found Twitter to be in contempt after a court hearing on Feb.
 7, but gave the company an opportunity to hand over the documents by 5 p.m. that evening.
 Twitter, however, only turned over some records that day.
 It didn’t fully comply with the order until Feb.
 9, the ruling says.

-Smith has charged Trump, in an indictment unsealed last week, with conspiring to subvert the will of voters and cling to power after he lost the 2020 election to Democrat Joe Biden.
-Trump, a Republican, has pleaded not guilty to charges including conspiracy to defraud the United States and obstruction of Congress’ certification of Biden’s win.

-Trump’s legal team has indicated it will argue that Trump was relying on the advice of lawyers in 2020 and had the right to challenge an election he believed was rigged.
+In the broader case against Trump, his legal team has indicated it will argue that he was relying on the advice of lawyers in 2020 and had the right to challenge an election he believed was rigged.

-It’s unclear what information Smith may have sought from the platform.
-Possibilities include data about when and where the posts were written, their engagement and the identities of other accounts that reposted Trump’s content.

 Trump used his Twitter account in the weeks leading up to his supporters’ attack on the Capitol on Jan.
 6, 2021, to spread false statements about the election that prosecutors allege were designed to sow mistrust in the democratic process.
-On Jan.
-6, Trump sent tweets urging his Vice President Mike Pence to not certify the election.
+The indictment details how Trump over Twitter encouraged his followers to come to Washington on Jan.
+6, pressured his Vice President Mike Pence to reject the certification and falsely suggested that the mob at the Capitol — which beat police officers and smashed windows — was peaceful.

 The warrant arrived at Twitter amid rapid changes instituted by Musk, who purchased the platform last year.
 Since taking over he’s transformed the influential site, laying off much of its staff, including workers dedicated to ferreting out misinformation and hate speech.